liquibase/liquibase-groovy-dsl/README.md

 ## News
 ### March 12, 2023
-- Added support for Liquibase 4.16.

-- Added support for Groovy 4 (#53), with thanks to Bjørn Vester (@bjornvester)
+Release 3.0.3 adds support for Liquibase up to version 4.16.1, and it adds support for Groovy 4 (#53), with thanks to Bjørn Vester (@bjornvester)

 ### June 12, 2021
-Fixed a bug with change log parameters (#50)
+Release 3.0.2 Fixes a bug with change log parameters (#50)

 ### April 16, 2021
 Version 3.0.1 of the Liquibase Groovy DSL is now available with support for  Liquibase 4.2.2.